Dimezis/BlurView/README.md

 Includes library and small example project.

 BlurView can be used as a regular FrameLayout.
 It blurs its underlying content and draws it as a background for its children.
+BlurView redraws its blurred content when changes in view hierarchy are detected (draw() called).
+It honors its position and size changes, including view animation and property animation.

 ## How to use:
 ```XML